joxelstudios/Bluedot-React-Native-Minimal-Integration/README.md

 ## Introduction

 This repository is a fork of Bluedot's minimal integration example.
-The primary purpose of this fork is to assist the Bluedot team in troubleshooting a specific error log occuring on the latest version of React-Native.
+The primary purpose of this fork is to assist the Bluedot team in troubleshooting a specific error log occuring on iOS the latest version of React-Native.

 ## Key Modifications